 - Provide frequent and quick updates on your digital learning transition with social graphics

-- Create easy to understand daily schedules to ease the uncertainty of digital learning for new learners
+- Create easy to understand daily schedules to ease the uncertainty for learners

 - Create a classroom atmosphere online to recognize student success